Ubiqu0/Ubiquo/README.md

   * **Resolution**: video resolution.
   * **FPS**: frames per second.
   * **Bitrate**: maximum bitrate at bps.
-  * **Send mode**: which mode data commands are sent to the RPI.
-Continuously, i.e., data sent non-stop every "minimum delay" interval or send only when a key is pressed.
+  * **Send mode**: how data commands are sent to the RPI.
+Continuously, i.e., commands sent non-stop every "minimum delay" interval, or send and stop when a key is released.

+I have configured Ubiquo control room to listen the following keyboard keys:

+**q,w,e,r,t,a,s,d,f,g,ArrowRight,ArrowLeft,ArrowDown,ArrowUp**.

+Additionally, if connected, the control room reads a **PS4 controller** input.

 ## Hello World